 We use a multitude of different SaaS products here at Kinsta to keep everything running smoothly behind the scenes and to improve the productivity of our team.
 One product that we couldn’t live without is definitely G Suite!
-We aren’t afraid to come right out and say it’s by far the best email solution on the market right now for your business. ?
-Not to mention the other features that it comes with, such as Google Drive storage and tools such Google Docs and Google Sheets.
+We aren’t afraid to come right out and say it’s by far the best email solution on the market right now for your business. 👍 Not to mention the other features that it comes with, such as Google Drive storage and tools such as Google Docs and Google Sheets.

 Today we’ll dive into the unparalleled benefits of G Suite, why we use it and recommend it to all of our clients, and how it compares to other similar solutions on the market.